phacility/arcanist/README.md

-Arcanist is the command-line tool for [Phabricator](http://phabricator.org).
+Arcanist is the command-line tool for [Phorge](https://phorge.it).
-It allows you to interact with Phabricator installs to send code for review, download patches, transfer files, view status, make API calls, and various other things.
-You can read more in the [User Guide](https://secure.phabricator.com/book/phabricator/article/arcanist/)
+It allows you to interact with Phorge installs to send code for review, download patches, transfer files, view status, make API calls, and various other things.
+You can read more in the [User Guide](https://we.phorge.it/book/phorge/article/arcanist/)

-For more information about Phabricator, see http://phabricator.org/.
+For more information about Phorge, see https://phorge.it/.

 **LICENSE**